MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

    - Users no longer need to know about data governance policies - they can instead focus on their work.

   > [!NOTE]
-  > The capability to apply labels automatically requires an Office 365 Enterprise E5 license for each user who has permissions to edit content that's been automatically labeled in a site or their mailbox is selected for automatic labeling.
+  > The capability to apply labels automatically requires a minimum of an Office 365 Enterprise E5 license for each user who has permissions to edit content that's been automatically labeled in a site or their mailbox is selected for automatic labeling.
 Users who simply have read-only access to content or reply to labeled emails do not require this license.

 - **Implement records management across Office 365**, including both email and documents.
 You can use a retention label to classify content as a record.
 When this happens, the label can't be changed or removed, and the content can't be edited or deleted.

 - **Apply a default retention label to a document library, folder, or document set** in SharePoint, so that all documents that arrive in that location inherit the default retention label.

 You create retention labels in the Microsoft 365 compliance center, Microsoft 365 security center, or Office 365 Security & Compliance Center.
-In the left nav, choose **Classification** > **Retention label** > **Create a label**.

 ## How retention labels work with retention label policies